When you enable data sync on a record type, your source data is cached in Appian.

 To keep your record type from exceeding the row limit, apply one or more source filters to limit the number of rows synced in Appian.

-If the record type is expected to regularly exceed 2,000,000 rows, you may choose to disable data sync.
+If the record type is expected to regularly exceed the row limit, you may choose to disable data sync.

 The Sync Records smart service allows you to specify which records to sync in Appian.
 You can sync up to 1,000 records at a time.

 If you try to sync more than 1,000 records using this smart service, the sync will fail and the record type will be unavailable.

 To prevent the smart service from syncing more than 1,000 records at a time, you can create a loop in your process model to execute the Sync Records smart service multiple times.